What to Wear During Labor and Delivery

-First up is a Polyester, Cotton blend that’s also a budget-friendly option (current price of the Bravely Labor and Delivery Gown).
+The first birthing gown is a Polyester, Cotton blend that’s also a budget-friendly option (current price of The Bravely Labor and Delivery Gown).

-But, it doesn’t sacrifice anything when it comes to cuteness and functionality.
+But, this birthing dress doesn’t sacrifice anything when it comes to cuteness and functionality.

 With 4 colors to choose from (pale green floral print, light blue with white polka dots, pink with white waves, and grey and white chevron), there is something for every birthing mom.

 There are two sizes to choose from (S-M-L fits baby bump up to 45 inches, and XL-XXL fits baby bump up to 51 inches).